conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ```
 __3. Collect lyrics__

-Once a full list of of Kanye's song was made, I could pass the list into a function to collect the lyrics from Orion Apiseed.
+Once a full list of Kanye's song was made, I could pass the list into a function to collect the lyrics from Orion Apiseed.
 After starting extracting lyrics, it became quite clear there was an issue since I was getting quite a bit of 404's from individual requests.
-What was occurring was a mismatch in song title with what was available in the Orion API.
+What was occurring was a mismatch in the song title with what was available in the Orion API.
 This was either due to:

 __A)__ slight variation in the song title between Orion and Spotify or
 __B)__ Orion not having the song in their API.